UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

     > - Create a directory

-    Can be done on the Rackham login node, as this is a very light calculation that takes a very short time to run.
+    Can be done on the Pelle login node, as this is a very light calculation that takes a very short time to run.

     > - Copy a dataset of 100 gigabytes to another folder

-    Can be done on the Rackham login node, as this is a light calculation that takes a reasonable short time to run.
+    Can be done on the Pelle login node, as this is a light calculation that takes a reasonable short time to run.

     > - Download a dataset of 100 gigabytes

-    Can be done on the Rackham login node, as this is a light calculation that takes a reasonable short time to run.
+    Can be done on the Pelle login node, as this is a light calculation that takes a reasonable short time to run.

     > - Edit a file using an IDE such as RStudio, VSCode or VSCodium

-    Don't do this on a Rackham login node.
+    Don't do this on a Pelle login node.
 These program need a lot of CPU and memory and are typically used for a long time.

     Instead, use [an interactive session](start_interactive_session.md).

     > - Edit a file using a simple text editor such as `emacs`, `nano` or `vim`

-    Can be done on the Rackham login node, as this is such a light calculation that it can be run for a long time.
+    Can be done on the Pelle login node, as this is such a light calculation that it can be run for a long time.

     > - Run a bash/Nextflow/Python/R script